Archetypes

 - Ouranosmon (YW)

 A swarm deck with a stupid amount of DP reduction, its gimmick is to flood the board with low-level bodies to <Alliance> with, then link to them from the central tower's sources.
-Its defense relies very hard on the DP reduction for damage mitigation, and otherwise just tries to swarm faster than the opponent can break it down (fielding recursion effects and <Scapegoat> for this purpose).
+Its defense relies very hard on the DP reduction for damage mitigation, and otherwise just tries (and fails) to swarm faster than the opponent can break it down (fielding recursion effects and <Scapegoat> for this purpose).

 - Deusmon ("Leviathan") (KW)

 A stack deck where your link cards are a resource that trash themselves on attack to gain stonks, and must be constantly replenished.
 Inexplicably does not feature the actual lifeform known as Leviathan, just the guys who work for it.
+While its top end is an extremely powerful control bungus if you can actually get into it, an underpowered buildup makes its existence suffering.

 - Poseidomon (BW)